-Screening studies for C{11} -PFCA are not available.
-However, results from screening studies of $C{8,9,12,14}$ -PFCAs used for read across approach as described in Annex1 indicate that structurally similar compounds are not readily biodegradable.
-The results of one non-standard aerobic biodegradation simulation test, one non-standard anaerobic biodegradation simulation test and field monitoring data on C_8 -PFCA from contaminated sites provide evidence that biodegradation in water, soil and sediment occurs.
-Since the stability of PFCAs is in general mainly based on the stability of the fluorinated carbon chain it can be concluded that also for C{11} -PFCA no biodegradation in water, soil and sediment can be expected.
-Thus, it can be assumed that C{11} -PFCA is persistent as well.
+Results from non standard degradation studies of C_8 -PFCA, used for read-across approach as described in Annex1, indicate that the structurally similar compound is not biodegradable.
+The results of one non-standard aerobic biodegradation simulation test, one non-standard anaerobic biodegradation simulation test and field monitoring data on C_8 -PFCA from contaminated sites provide evidence that no biodegradation in water, soil and sediment occurs.
+Since the stability of PFCAs is in general mainly based on the stability of the fluorinated carbon chain it can be concluded that also for C{12} -PFCA no biodegradation in water, soil and sediment can be expected.
+Thus, it can be assumed that C{12} -PFCA is not biodegradable.